PlasmaFAIR/fortitude/docs/rules/common-block.md

 ```

 Code using common blocks can therefore be unwieldy and error-prone.
 The
-use of modules obviates thier use.
+use of modules obviates their use.

 Derived types may also be used to encapsulate a set of related data, and
 this approach also helps to improve encapsulation.